Muzaffarabad District

-The Muzaffarabad District (ضلع مُظفّرآباد) is one of the 10 districts of Pakistan's dependent territory of Azad Kashmir.
+The Muzaffarabad District (ضلع مُظفّرآباد) is a district of Pakistan-administered Azad Kashmir in the disputed Kashmir region.
+It is one of the 10 districts of this dependent territory.
 The district is located on the banks of the Jhelum and Neelum rivers and is very hilly.
 The total area of the Muzaffarabad District is 1,642 km2.
 The district is part of the Muzaffarabad Division, and the city of Muzaffarabad serves as the capital of Azad Kashmir.
-The district is bounded on the north-east by the Neelum District and the Kupwara District of Indian-administered Jammu and Kashmir, on the south-east by the Hattian Bala District, on the south by the Bagh District, and on the west by the Mansehra District and the Abbottabad District of Pakistan's Khyber Pakhtunkhwa Province.
+The district is bounded on the north-east by the Neelum District and the Kupwara district of Indian-administered Jammu and Kashmir region, on the south-east by the Hattian Bala District, on the south by the Bagh District, and on the west by the Mansehra and Abbottabad districts of Pakistan's Khyber Pakhtunkhwa Province.

 Population and languages

-The total population of the district according to the 2017 census is 650,370.
+The total population of the district, according to the 2017 census, is 650,370.